ManyuDhyani/ManyuDhyani/README.md

 <h3 align="left">My Bio:</h3>

-- 🔭 I’m currently working in Traveloft India.
+- 🔭 I’m currently pursuing my Masters of Science in Computer Science from Stevens Institute of Technology, New Jersey, USA.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently doing my final project in Web Development called Event Rally (Stack: MongoDB, Express, HTML/CSS, Node.js).
 - 👯 I’m looking to collaborate on Mobile Dev, Web Dev and Recommender Engine.
 - 💬 Ask me about HashStrix.
 - ⚡ Fun fact: There are around 9000 different programming languages in the world.